mongodb/mongo-php-driver-legacy/CONTRIBUTING.md

 ## Current branches

-* 1.2 is the current release branch/stable branch (bugfix only)
+* 1.3 is the current stable branch, critical fixes only allowed here
-* master is the development branch for new features (to become 1.3)
+* master is the development branch for new features (to become 1.4)

 ## Github